Should You Refund or Void Transactions? Which is the Better Option for Your Bottom Line?

 - Void Transaction

-A void transaction (or transaction void) is a transaction that is canceled by a merchant before it reaches settlement with the merchant’s payment provider.
-Once a transaction has been “settled,” a transaction is effectively complete and can no longer be nullified.
+A void transaction (or transaction void) is a transaction that is canceled by a merchant before it reaches settlement.
+Once a transaction has been “settled,” it’s effectively complete and can no longer be nullified.
+But, a transaction void lets you cancel fulfillment before that happens.

 Is a Void Transaction the Same as a Refund?